llitz/lsfg-vk/README.md

 Please see the [Wiki](https://github.com/PancakeTAS/lsfg-vk/wiki) for more information and join the [Discord](https://discord.gg/losslessscaling) for help (In order to see the linux channels, verify your Steam account.)

+Thanks to @Caliel666 for writing the GTK-based gui for lsfg-vk!

 >[!WARNING]
 > **Please do not open GitHub** issues for anything other than feature requests.
 Due to the nature of this project, it is much easier to deal with issues through Discord, than GitHub.
 Use the #linux-reports channel for game compatibility.